Nasiruddin2121/sendMailWithImage/README.md

         We use Express to build web servers and APIs easily and efficiently.

     🔧 What It Gives You:
-        Easy routing (handling URLs and HTTP methods).
+        Easy routing (handling URLs and HTTP methods).<br />

-        Middleware system (for things like logging, authentication, etc.).
+        Middleware system (for things like logging, authentication, etc.).<br />

-        Simplifies working with requests and responses.
+        Simplifies working with requests and responses.<br />

-        Faster setup compared to raw Node.js http module.
+        Faster setup compared to raw Node.js http module.<br />
 *-7 :npm i @types/express --save-dev
-*-7 :✅ Why Do We Use This?
+*-7 :✅ Why Do We Use This?<br />
-        We use this command to install TypeScript type definitions for Express.
+        We use this command to install TypeScript type definitions for Express.<br />

     📦 What It Does:
-        Adds Express's type definitions (like types for Request, Response, NextFunction, etc.).
+        Adds Express's type definitions (like types for Request, Response, NextFunction, etc.).<br />

-        Allows TypeScript to understand Express-specific objects, methods, and parameters.
+        Allows TypeScript to understand Express-specific objects, methods, and parameters.<br />

-    🔍 Why It's Needed:
+    🔍 Why It's Needed:<br />
-        Express is written in JavaScript, not TypeScript, so its types are not built-in.
+        Express is written in JavaScript, not TypeScript, so its types are not built-in.<br />
 *-1 :npm i ts-node nodemon --save-dev
 *-1 :
 *-1 :npm install express @prisma/client